thefinnlab/psyanim-docs/entities_and_components.md

 Also, note that the `setVelocity()` and `setAngle()` methods are called on `this.entity` now, because this component should work for any `PsyanimEntity` it's attached to.

-## 9. Object Interaction: Creating some collectibles or pickups
+For reference, the full MyPlayerController class code can be found [here](https://github.com/thefinnlab/hello-psyanim-components-tutorial/blob/master/src/MyPlayerController.js).

-### TODO: this needs to be finished still
+## 8. Object Interaction: Creating some collectibles or pickups

 Let's create a `MyCollectibleItem` component using Psyanim CLI: